 - 3 large onions

-- Slice onions and cook over medium low heat, stirring occasionally, until golden brown.
+- Slice onions and cook, stirring occasionally, until golden brown.

 - Go slow, and be patient!
 Good caramelized onions take time!